snigdhasaha7/caltechfn_eval/models/object_detection/yolov5/README.md

 ## Instructions for Running

-This repo has been cloned and modified from https://github.com/ultralytics/yolov5.
+We simply used the code from https://github.com/ultralytics/yolov5.

-To run the model, please use the following command:
+To train the model, please use the following command (adjust per dataset):
 ```shell
 python train.py --data svhn.yaml --weights '' --cfg yolov5s.yaml
 ```
+Then, use val.py to validate the trained model.

 In order to calculate mAP_50 scores, change the value of `iou_thres` on Line 103 of `val.py` to 0.5.

 In order to calculate mAP_75 scores, change the value of `iou_thres` on Line 103 of `val.py` to 0.75.

-Note that we have only provided the set up to train on SVHN and test on SVHN.
-To run the rest of the models (SVHN on CaltechFN, CaltechFN on SVHN, CaltechFN on CaltechFN), you will have to adjust the directories and create .yaml files like the one provided in the data folder.
+Note that we have provided the .yaml files necessary to run this model on our dataset and on the SVHN dataset.